truthcoin/www.truthcoin.info/faq/index.md

 ## What's Going On?

-Truthcoin is an ambitious modification of Bitcoin, which extends Bitcoin's abilities (to send an receive value-tokens) by adding the ability to create and participate in [markets for event derivatives ("prediction markets")](https://en.wikipedia.org/wiki/Prediction_market).
+Truthcoin is an ambitious modification of Bitcoin, which extends Bitcoin's abilities (to send and receive value-tokens) by adding the ability to create and participate in [markets for event derivatives ("prediction markets")](https://en.wikipedia.org/wiki/Prediction_market).

 Although substantially more complex, Truthcoin offers correspondingly substantial benefits, having potentially world-changing implications for science, taxation, corporate governance and politics.